 - Fluenz French

 - Rosetta Stone French

 - French Learning Suite

 - Hello-Hello World

 - Pimsleur Comprehensive

 - Transparent Language

 You may also want to buy pocket phrasebooks that will help you get around in the day-to-day grind.
 They won’t be great at in-depth grammar usage and explanations but they will definitely have useful phrases.
-It would also be good to have an electronic translator to carry around just in case – Google Translate is quite a useful free app that will often give you an audio as well as written translation.

 Want a local opinion?
 Ask experienced expats on Expatica's forums for advice.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.